-Kylli’s Mission Point development is envisioned to be a vibrant, inclusive neighborhood that will bring together a broad spectrum of residential homes, office space, neighborhood retail including a grocery store, and local food establishments, child care, indoor and outdoor community space, as well as large amount of open space including a public trail on the southern boarder.
+Kylli’s Mission Point development will be a vibrant, inclusive neighborhood that brings together a broad spectrum of mixed housing, including affordable units; state-of-the-art offices with amenities such as outdoor working areas and lab-ready configurations; and neighborhood services, including retail stores, restaurants, a grocery and a childcare facility.
+The development will be complemented by ample indoor and outdoor community gathering places, as well as ample open space including a public trail on the southern border.

 Share